 After you clear Terra’s third world, he gets a brief scene where he announces his new intentions.
 This takes place in the courtyard in Dwarf Woodlands – the intended third world – but there’s actually a variant of this scene in the Castle of Dreams if you happened to have gone there third.
 How KH1!
-The Castle of Dreams variant simply continues Terra’s “musicing in the darkness” scene at the end of that world, so it was probably easy to create, not like all those nasty KH1 variant scenes with their viewer friendliness and accessibility, blech.
+The Castle of Dreams variant simply continues Terra’s “musing in the darkness” scene at the end of that world, and so takes place in darkness.
+This made it easy to create, not like all those nasty KH1 variant scenes with their viewer friendliness and accessibility, blech.

 The two variants are identical in terms of content: Terra decides he needs to question Yen Sid to get more information about the origin of the Unversed.
 Note that this rolls a lot better off of the Castle of Dreams scene, wherein Terra questioned whether Vanitas had anything to do with Master Xehanort’s “disappearance,” which makes sense given that Castle of Dreams should have been third in the timeline, even though my jokes about the “walking in darkness” scene have already made it clear that, production-wise, the current order makes more sense.
 Hrm… I wonder which one it was?